randalsallaq/Code-201-Reading-Notes/class-02.md

 **each one of these headings have a different size, a different usage and important as well.
 We use the first heading to insert the main title, the second one to the next title and so**

 ***note***
-> Headings are not only for formatting text's size.
+> Headings are not only for formating text size.
 They are important for the search process and result.